JonnyOrman/CRYMIUM/README.md

 		]
 ```

-- Make sure the game still runs (open the Visual Studio solution, right click 'GameLauncher' and select Debug > Start New Instance)
+- Make sure the game still runs (open the Visual Studio solution, right click "GameLauncher" in the solution explorer and select Debug > Start New Instance)

 CRYMIUM is now installed and ready to use in your project!

-## Using CRYMIUM
+## Usage - display a UI

 Let's create a simple HTML UI and use it in our game with CRYMIUM.

 ### Create a simple UI
-- In the root directory of your project find the 'Assets' folder and create a new folder called 'UIs'
+- In the root directory of your project find the "Assets" folder and create a new folder called "UIs"
-- In the new UIs folder create another new folder called 'MyCrymiumUI'
+- In the new UIs folder create another new folder called "SimpleUI"
-- In the 'MyCrymiumUI' folder create a HTML file called index.html
+- In the "SimpleUI" folder create a HTML file called "index.html"
 - Open index.html in a text editor and paste the following HTML into it:
 ```
 <!DOCTYPE html>